CSCfi/csc-user-guide/docs/apps/zonation.md

 module load zonation
 z5 <command arguments>
 ```
 Zonation can be used in Puhti with commandline or graphical interface, as interactive job or with batch system.
-In any case reserve suitable amount of computing resources: cores and memeory.
+In any case reserve suitable amount of computing resources: cores and memory.
 Zonation 5 runs faster, if it can use several cores.
 In Puhti, it can use one node, which is max 40 cores.

 Before starting Zonation, move your data to your project's __scratch__ folder.
 For testing, [zonation5-tutorial data](https://github.com/zonationteam/Zonation5/releases/download/v1.0/manual_and_example_setups.zip) can be used.

-### Zonation with Graphicl User Interface
+### Zonation with Graphical User Interface

 Zonation Graphicl User Interface (GUI) can be started in Puhti web interface :